mkingopng/RefVision/presentation/presentation_slides_final.md

    - Subscription-based API for other sports or rehab contexts.

 <!-- presenter note
-As you can see from the demonstration, the model struggles to focus on the lifter when there are multiple people in the frame.
+As you saw from the demonstration, the model struggles to focus on the lifter when there are multiple people in the frame.
 It also struggles with occlusion.
 The solution is relatively straightforward: the lifter is the person holding the  barbell.
 However, computer vision models for video are generally trained on COCO, and "barbell" is not a class in COCO.

 Many of the rules in powerlifting are more nuanced than comparing relative keypoints at a moment in time and require fine turning on a custom, labelled dataset to judge failures based on all modalities.